-Because of the larval diet, adult and larval Red-and-Black Mason Wasps are considered beneficial insects to have around the garden or farm.
+Because of the larval diet, adult and larval Red-and-black Mason Wasps are considered beneficial insects to have around the garden or farm.
 Together, by hunting and consuming foliage-eating caterpillars, parent and offspring reduce the number of pest insects that harm produce and food harvests.
-Adults also play a role in pollination due to their desire to visit a variety of flowers to drink nectar.
+Adults also play a role in pollination thanks to visits to a variety of flowers in order to drink nectar.

 Bee, Ant, Wasp and Similar

 Size (Adult; Length): 9mm to 11mm (0.35in to 0.43in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Ants and Bees both have a pair of antennae on the head that senses their surroundings.

 Head: The head contains the insect's compound eyes, antennae, and mandibles.

 Thorax: Contains various vital parts such as the aorta and nervous system.